mesonbuild/meson/docs/markdown/Reference-manual.md

 Note that this means that each `meson.build` file in a source tree can and must only be executed once.

+This function has one keyword argument.

+ - `if_found` takes one or several dependency objects and will only recurse in the subdir if they all return `true` when queried with `.found()`

 ### subproject()